mattermost/mattermost-developer-documentation/site/content/contribute/why-contribute/_index.md

 We love developers who are passionate about open-source!

 If you’re looking to tackle an interesting problem, we’ve got you covered!
-Feel free to check out [the help wanted tickets on GitHub](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+archived%3Afalse+org%3Amattermost+label%3A%22Help+Wanted%22++label%3A%22Up+For+Grabs%22).
+Feel free to check out {{< newtabref href="https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+archived%3Afalse+org%3Amattermost+label%3A%22Help+Wanted%22++label%3A%22Up+For+Grabs%22" title="the help wanted tickets on GitHub" >}}.
 To take one on, just comment on the issue, and follow the process outlined in [You've found a bug](#youve-found-a-bug) of this guide.
 You can find a list of the Mattermost repos on the [Contributor expectations page]({{< ref "/contribute/expectations/#before-contributing" >}}) of this guide.

 ## You want to help with product translation

 We’re honored that you’d like to help people use Mattermost in their native language, so we treat all translators as full-fledged contributors alongside engineers and authors.

 Each localization community is going to have specific guidelines on how to maintain Mattermost’s distinctive voice across language barriers.
-Read these guides thoroughly before starting to translate [German](https://gist.github.com/der-test/6e04bff8a173e053811cb93e08838ca2), [French](https://github.com/wget/mattermost-localization-french-translation-rules), or [Dutch](https://github.com/ctlaltdieliet/mattermost-localization-dutch-translation-rules).
+Read these guides thoroughly before starting to translate {{< newtabref href="https://gist.github.com/der-test/6e04bff8a173e053811cb93e08838ca2" title="German" >}}, {{< newtabref href="https://github.com/wget/mattermost-localization-french-translation-rules" title="French" >}}, or {{< newtabref href="https://github.com/ctlaltdieliet/mattermost-localization-dutch-translation-rules" title="Dutch" >}}.

 To get started:

-1. Join [the Mattermost translation server](http://translate.mattermost.com/) and [the localization community channel](https://community.mattermost.com/core/channels/localization) on the Mattermost Community Server.
+1. Join {{< newtabref href="http://translate.mattermost.com/" title="the Mattermost translation server" >}} and {{< newtabref href="https://community.mattermost.com/core/channels/localization" title="the localization community channel" >}} on the Mattermost Community Server.

    - If your preferred language already exists on the translation server, you can start making translations or translation suggestions immediately *there on the translation server*.
 Don’t try to do this manually through GitHub.